tiiuae/ghaf/overlays/README.md

 fixed/adjusted packages from nixpkgs.
 The overlay might be used as an example and starting point for any other overlays.

+# Cross-compilation overlay

+This overlay is for fixes regarding cross-compilation.
+It is maintained as a separate overlay, because some of the changes might trigger heavy rebuilds of packages in nixpkgs.
+It can then be separately added to cross-compilation builds.

 ## General Requirements

 Use final/prev pair in your overlays instead of other variations